WHAT IS THE ACRRM INDEPENDENT PATHWAY?

 Structured Assessment using Multiple Patient Scenarios (StAMPS)

-- The Structured Assessment Using Multiple Patient Scenarios (StAMPS) is a unique assessment which blends the formats of an Objective Structured Clinical Examination (OSCE) and a traditional viva vocè examination.
+- The Structured Assessment Using Multiple Patient Scenarios (StAMPS) is a unique assessment which blends the formats of a Clinical Competency Exam (CCE) previously the Objective Structured Clinical Examination (OSCE) and a traditional viva vocè examination.

 FEES OF ACRRM IP

 There are a few separate fees that will need to be paid whilst a GP is a participant on ACRRM.
 We have listed these fees below:

 - Application Fee – $1,380.00 (GST Included)

 - Enrolment Fee – $475.00 (GST Free) – one-off fee